This post may contain affiliate links and we earn when you purchase through one. You can read the full disclosure here.

 One of the most common occurrences of feeding moms is condensation in bottles after sterilizing.

 This usually refers to the droplets or remnants of water after a sterilization session.

-Usually, this water is purified water and doesn’t have any negative effect on the baby’s food.
+Usually, this water is purified and doesn’t have any negative effect on your baby’s food.
 But most moms are usually afraid it might be contaminated.

 - What condensation in bottles after sterilizing is

 - What to do about it

 - Determine whether or not it is harmful

 Here you go:

 Condensation is simply the droplets of water around the bottle due to washing.

 Usually, when you clean your bottle, it may prevent you from putting powder formula in the bottle since it’s still wet.